Frequently Asked Questions

 Where can I print/fax/scan a document?

-Printing access for graduate students is available in the graduate student computer lab.
-Research-related scanning and faxing is available in the main office.
-You will need your supervisor's scanning or faxing account code.
-For personal documents, the nearest location is in Taylor Library.
+Printing access for graduate students is available in the graduate student study spaces.
+Research-related scanning and faxing is available in the main office (supervisor scanning or faxing account code required).
+For personal documents, the nearest scanning/faxing location is in Taylor Library.

 What do I do if I have issues with my computer access?